How Bad Weather Can Negatively Impact Big Trucks

 Poor weather conditions affect trucks on the road in many ways.
 Wind, snow, and rain can significantly reduce visibility, traction, and a driver’s ability to control the vehicle.
 These adverse weather conditions can cause even the most seasoned truck drivers to spin-out or fail to brake in time, among other accidents.
 Truck drivers have to consider the risks of driving in severe conditions and be trained to handle their tractor-trailers in these situations.

 Drivers should be made aware of their right to protection in poor weather.
-All my years as an automobile wreck lawyer in Houston Texas have taught me one thing – the weather wins!
+All my years as an automobile wreck lawyer in West Houston have taught me one thing – the weather wins!
 The Surface Transportation Act (STAA) protects the rights of truck drivers in adverse weather conditions by prohibiting employers from disciplining drivers who have refused to drive their semi-trucks in fear of an accident.

 A List of Must-Have Items for Truck Drivers